dhrubo55/personal-blog/content/posts/day94.md

 +++

-A few days ago I attended a company knowledge sharing where one of my brillliant colleauges talked about optimizing java memory and performance tuning.
-Where he talked about spring boot applicaiton start up time and how we can shave off some time to load the application faster.
+A few days ago I attended a company knowledge sharing where one of my brilliant colleauges talked about optimizing java memory and performance tuning.
+Where he talked about spring boot application start up time and how we can shave off some time to load the application faster.
 That got me thinking

 Even though I dont directly work with spring boot application, can I improve my java jersey application starting time?
 How should one approach it?
 What can I improve to get faster startup time?.